League Bowling

-is an arcade game released in 1990 by SNK for the Neo Geo console and arcade systems.
+is a sports arcade game released in 1990 by SNK for the Neo Geo console and arcade systems.
 The players controls characters with red and blue hair and can select balls from 8 to 15 pounds.
 It is the only bowling game released on the Neo Geo.

 Modes

 League Bowling has three types of modes, played up to 4 players.

 Regulation

 Played just like a normal game of bowling, with 300 being a perfect score.

 Flash

 Values of 100 to 300 will flash on a randomizer during the time the bowler throws his shot.
 A strike adds the bonus flash value to the score accumulated at the end of the game.
 Below each strike value is a smaller point value, which is added to the score for a spare.

 Unlike regular bowling, bonus shots in the tenth frame are not awarded; once a strike or spare is thrown, the game ends.

 The maximum possible score is 3,000.